KaneM2/RLProject/README.md

 **Game**
 ---
-* Try getting state directly instead of first drawing to screen
+* Terminate games after a certain number of timesteps

 **Agent**
 ---